 Central Plan Area

-A developed community park should be designed and developed as part of the proposed community center on State Land Office land in the central plan area.
-Additionally, a pedestrian trail with some educational signage should be developed to connect the community center to adjacent County Open Space land.
+A developed community park should be designed and established as part of the proposed community center on State Land Office land in the central plan area.
+Additionally, a pedestrian and biking trail with some educational signage should be developed to connect the community center to adjacent County Open Space land.
 The community park and trail should be scaled and programmed to serve residents of La Cienega and La Cieneguilla.
+This trail may be connected to the City of Santa Fe’s Santa Fe River Trail system and throughout the communities of La Cienega and La Cieneguilla.

 La Cieneguilla

-A neighborhood scale semi-developed park should be developed In conjunction with any new subdivision on the large undeveloped 40 acre tract located off of Paseo Real.
+A neighborhood scale semi-developed park should be developed in conjunction with any new subdivision on the large undeveloped 40-acre tract located off of Paseo Real.
 The park should be scaled and programmed to serve residents of La Cieneguillla.

 Upper La Cienega

-A neighborhood park should be developed in conjunction with expected new development in the commercial district associated with the Santa Fe Downs property.
+A neighborhood park should be developed in conjunction with expected new development in the commercial district associated with Eagle Ridge formerly known as the Santa Fe Downs property.
 It should preferably be located in the transition area from higher density/commercial land use and adjacent existing residential areas south and west of the commercial district.
 It should be scaled and programmed to serve the existing residents of upper La Cienega and the future residents of the commercial district.

 Lower La Cienega

-Dedicated community open space with trails should be developed in conjunction with expected new development associated Santa Fe Canyon Ranch.
+Dedicated community open space with trails should be developed in conjunction with expected new development associated with Santa Fe Canyon Ranch.
 There is a potential to provide trail linkages for pedestrians and equestrians to regional trails associated with Arroyo Hondo and Alamo Creek as well as links through Tres Rios Ranch to BLM land in western portion of the plan area.
-Open space and trails in this area should be scaled and programmed for the La Cienega and La Cieneguilla communities as well as any future residents expected as part of the development of Santa Fe Canyon Ranch.
+Open space and trails in this area should be scaled and programmed for the La Cienega and La Cieneguilla communities as well as any future residents.

 Southeastern Plan Area

-A pedestrian and equestrian trail parallel to but off set from the I-25 West Frontage Road should be developed from Entrada La Cienega to the Flea at Santa Fe Downs.
+A pedestrian, biking and equestrian trail parallel to but off set from the I-25 West Frontage Road should be developed from Entrada La Cienega to Eagle Ridge formerly known as thethe Santa Fe Downs.